(202) 972-5515

 There are only so many promotional opportunities available in the workplace.
 You may have worked hard to solidify being given a raise or a new desired position.
 Despite your efforts and exceeding performance, you may notice that you still cannot seem to land a promotion.
 Employers may prevent someone from advancing for discriminatory reasons.
 Employers may retaliate against workers by denying them promised or expected promotions.
 As your DC whistleblower lawyer may explain, this form of retaliation can be difficult to prove, particularly if your employer has been distorting your performance reviews for quite some time.

-More Work and No Increased Pay
+More Work And No Increased Pay

 While most people do not like to take on more work than is expected of them, sometimes doing so is necessary.
 But an employer may retaliate against a worker by requiring them to do significantly more without any raise in pay.
 Such expectations may come with excuses as to why you have to be the one to take them on.
 Your boss should not be forcing you to do more responsibilities without increasing your compensation.
 Keep in mind that an employer can ask an employer to do more without an increase in pay at times, but you must be wary if you appear to be singled out or if the amount of added work is unreasonable.

-If you’ve hesitated to connect with a reputable Washington, DC whistleblower lawyer because you quit your job voluntarily, it’s time to pick up the phone.
+If you’ve hesitated to connect with a reputable lawyer because you quit your job voluntarily, it’s time to pick up the phone.
 If you felt compelled to quit your job because of discriminatory, harassment-based, or retaliatory treatment that made your workplace intimidating or abusive, you may still have a cause of action even if you weren’t fired or laid off.

 What Is Constructive Discharge?

-As our Washington, DC whistleblower lawyer team can explain in greater detail during your consultation, constructive discharge is a term that is used to describe the situation briefly outlined above.
+Constructive discharge is a term that is used to describe the situation briefly outlined above.
 Essentially, when a hostile work environment develops and an affected employee is compelled to quit as a result of those circumstances, their employer can potentially be held legally and financially responsible for either creating that situation or failing to address it adequately.

 “Hostile work environment” is a legal term with specific connotations.
 For circumstances to be treated as a hostile work environment by the courts and the Equal Employment Opportunity Commission (EEOC), they must be such that a reasonable person would find them to be abusive, intimidating, or otherwise hostile.
 That “hostility” must generally be rooted in conduct that can be classified as unlawfully discriminatory, harassing, or retaliatory.

-If you quit your job because you were being subjected to either egregious or ongoing non-egregious treatment that a reasonable person would perceive as hostile, it’s time to connect with Eric Siegel Law to learn more about your rights.
+If you quit your job because you were being subjected to either egregious or ongoing non-egregious treatment that a reasonable person would perceive as hostile, it’s time to connect with us at Eric Siegel Law to learn more about your rights.

-Have You Been Offered Severance?
+What If I’ve Been Offered Severance?

 If you quit your job and were offered some kind of a buyout, don’t sign any paperwork until an attorney has reviewed the terms of this offer.
 By signing any kind of buyout or severance agreement, you’ll almost certainly sign away your right to file legal action against your employer in the future.
 Such terms could tie your hands when it comes to holding your employer accountable for misconduct and securing any and all compensation that you deserve that exceeds the value detailed by the severance agreement.
 Call us first and do so quickly, as your employer has probably given you less than a week to review the proposal before you’ll either need to accept it or reject it.